 Why Best Egg wins: Its fast pre-approval can potentially save you lots of time and aggravation

 Customer service is an important element for most people dealing with financial difficulties.
 Best Egg has a great reputation for customer support with a 9.5/10 rating on Trustpilot and close to 90% of customers rating it as excellent.
 You can reach customer service on the phone from Monday–Thursday 8am-11pm ET, Friday 8am–8pm ET and Saturday 9am–1pm ET.

 LendingClub also has customer service available Monday to Friday 6am to 5pm Pacific Standard Time, and on Saturdays from 8am to 5pm Pacific Time.
 Both companies have FAQ sections, but the LendingClub’s resource center is a bit more exhaustive, giving you all of the answers to any question you might have, all neatly organized for easy locating.

 Why Best Egg wins: It gets superior excellence ratings from customers and online reviewers

 And the Overall Winner is…

-The 2 areas that LendingClub really pulls ahead of everyone else though is with the Hardship Plan and low credit acceptance.
+The 2 areas that LendingClub really pulls ahead is with the Hardship Plan and low credit acceptance.
 The Hardship Plan makes repayments less stressful and easier to handle, knowing you won’t be burdened with one more thing during a difficult time in your life.
 And the fact that LendingClub works with people who have credit as low as 540 (with joint application) gives hope that even someone with really poor credit can get approved for a loan if they need it.
 For these reasons, LendingClub wins our head-to-head comparison, but you’re in good hands no matter which one you choose.